Controlling a computer with a keyboard only

 The following is a collection of some well known shortcuts (in no specific order).

-• Press Alt to focus current windows' application menu
+to focus current windows' application menu - Press

-• Press Enter to confirm something (for example closing a dialog and applying changes)
+to confirm something (for example closing a dialog and applying changes) - Press

-Notice: by pressing Alt, the focus is placed in the current application's menu (if available).
+, the focus is placed in the current application's menu (if available).
 Using the arrow keys, you can then browse it.
-The focused item can be activated by pressing Enter.
+The focused item can be activated by pressing Enter

 Application specific shortcuts